-- 12.1 The tenant is obliged to take the necessary measures to prevent damage to the rented housing and property of the landlord present therein, especially in the case of fire, storm, frost and water flowing in and flowing out. - 12.2 The tenant is obliged to inform the landlord forthwith in writing upon establishing defects in, on or to the rented housing and/or upon loss threatening to be caused, including damage or threatening damage to pipes, cables, tubes, drainage, sewerage, installations and other equipment.
-When there is an immediate threat of damage being caused or when damage caused threatens to extend, the tenant shall forthwith inform the landlord and, furthermore, take any and all appropriate measures to prevent and limit loss in or to the rented housing.
-This also applies to the building or complex of which the rented housing forms part and the separate spaces thereof, on the understanding that the tenant must only take measures to prevent and limit loss if this can reasonably be expected from him.
-If the tenant fails to comply with his duty to report (or fails to do so in time), any loss as a consequence thereof, including both in respect of the rented housing and in respect of any property of third parties, will be at the expense of the tenant and the tenant will not be able to derive rights from sections 7:205 up to and including 211 of the Dutch Civil Code. - 12.3 The tenant is liable for loss caused to the rented housing, including the outside, and property of the landlord present therein during the rental period due to attributable failure to comply with an obligation under the law and/or the rental agreement.
-Any and all loss is presumed to have been caused by it until proven otherwise by the tenant. - 12.4 The tenant is equally liable in respect of the landlord with regard to (the harmful consequences of) his own behaviour and that of those who use the rented housing on behalf of the tenant.
-Behaviour of those who use the rented housing on behalf of the tenant.
-Behaviour of those who use the rented housing on behalf of the tenant or who are on it because of the tenant are attributed to the tenant. - 12.5 The landlord is obliged to compensate for loss caused by a defect if the defect occurred after conclusion of the rental agreement and is attributable to him, as well as in the case where the landlord was aware or ought to have been aware that the defect was already there when the rental agreement was concluded or if he indicated at the time to the tenant that the object did not have the defect.
-The burden of proof lies with the tenant in this respect. - 12.6 The landlord is not liable for (the consequences of) actual disruptions by third parties.
+- 12.1 The Tenant is obliged to take the necessary measures to prevent damage to the Premises and property of the Landlord present therein, especially in the case of fire, storm, frost and water flowing in and out. - 12.2 The Tenant is obliged to inform the Landlord in writing immediately upon establishing defects in, on or to the Premises and/or upon damage threatening to be caused, including damage or threatening damage to pipes, cables, tubes, drainage, sewerage, installations and other equipment.
+When there is an immediate threat of damage being caused or when damage caused threatens to extend, the Tenant shall forthwith inform the Landlord and, furthermore, take any and all appropriate measures to prevent and limit damage in or to the Premises.
+This also applies to the building or complex of which the Premises forms part and the separate spaces thereof, on the understanding that the Tenant must only take measures to prevent and limit damage if this can reasonably be expected from him.
+If the Tenant fails to comply with his duty to report (or fails to do so in time), any damage as a consequence thereof, including both in respect of the Premises and in respect of any property of third parties, will be at the expense of the Tenant and the Tenant will not be able to derive rights from sections 7:205 up to and including 211 of the Dutch Civil Code. - 12.3 The Tenant is liable for damage caused to the Premises, including the outside, and property of the Landlord present therein during the rental period due to attributable failure to comply with an obligation under the law and/or the rental agreement.
+Any and all damage is presumed to have been caused by it until proven otherwise by the Tenant. - 12.4 The Tenant is equally liable in respect of the Landlord with regard to (the harmful consequences of) his own behaviour and that of those who use the Premises on behalf of the Tenant or are in the Premises on behalf of the Tenant.
+Behaviour of those who use the Premises on behalf of the Tenant or who are on it because of the Tenant are attributed to the Tenant. - 12.5 The Landlord is obliged to compensate for damage caused by a defect if the defect occurred after conclusion of the rental agreement and is attributable to him, as well as in the case where the Landlord was aware or ought to have been aware that the defect was already there when the rental agreement was concluded or if he indicated at the time to the Tenant that the object did not have the defect.
+The burden of proof lies with the Tenant in this respect. - 12.6 The landlord is not liable for (the consequences of) actual disturbances caused by third parties, unless these consequences can be regarded as a defect and can be attributed to the Landlord.